-• briefly: causes a single swipe of the wipers without washer fluid.

-- fluid. - a long push and hold: the wipers and washer fluid will be activated for up to ten seconds.
+- briefly: causes a single swipe of the wipers without washer fluid. - a quick push and hold: the wipers will swipe three times with washer fluid. - a long push and hold: the wipers and washer fluid will be activated for up to ten seconds.